linuxwacom/libwacom/README.md

 features.
 It provides easy access to information such as "is this a built-in on-screen tablet", "what is the size of this model", etc.

-This functionality is currently used by e.g. GNOME to map built-in tablets to the correct screen.
+This functionality is currently used by GUI toolkits (GNOME, KDE, others?) to map built-in tablets to the correct screen.
+SVG layout files are used to describe tablet construction.

 # Adding tablet descriptions to libwacom